 - An unmarried couple with children

 - Second marriage in which each partner had children from prior marriages

 In addition to setting forth your wishes about who should receive your assets, a well-drafted will answers several other crucial questions about your estate, including:

-A well-drafted irrevocable trust can hold life insurance policies that will NOT be subject to estate taxes on death.
-This can be an exceptionally powerful structure for reducing the impact of estate taxes.
+A well-drafted irrevocable trust can hold life insurance policies that will NOT be subject to estate taxes on death and can be an exceptionally powerful structure for reducing the impact of estate taxes.
 Additionally, insurance trusts can provide very robust protection from plaintiffs, creditors, and divorce.

 Your agent can also decide how your wishes apply as your medical condition changes, and your agent’s decisions will be binding on hospitals, doctors and other health care providers as if they were your own.
 You may allow your agent to make all health care decisions or only certain ones, and you may provide instructions that he or she has to follow (for instance, in a living will).